Today In History logo TIH

 Thousands of women marched through Saint Petersburg demanding bread and an end to the monarchy, triggering a wave of strikes that paralyzed the city.
 Within days, these protests dismantled three centuries of Romanov rule, forcing Tsar Nicholas II to abdicate and creating a power vacuum that ultimately propelled the Bolsheviks to control of Russia.

-The Red Army's first victory wasn't against the White Russians — it was against the Kaiser's troops near Narva and Pskov.
+The Red Army scored its first battlefield victory against the Kaiser's German troops near Narva and Pskov in February…

 The Grand Duke of Mecklenburg-Strelitz shot himself in the chest on February 23, 1918.